T. N. Seshan

-Tirunellai Narayana Iyer Seshan (15 May 1933 – 10 November 2019) was an Indian civil servant, bureaucrat and statesman who served with the Indian Administrative Service.
+Tirunellai Narayana Iyer Seshan (15 May 1933 – 10 November 2019) was an Indian civil servant, lecturer, bureaucrat and statesman who served with the Indian Administrative Service.
+Prior to entering the civil service, he worked as a Physics lecturer at the Madras Christian College.
 After serving in various positions in Madras and in various ministries of the Central Government, he served as the 18th Cabinet Secretary of India in 1989.
-He was appointed the 10th Chief Election Commissioner of India (1990–96) and became known for his electoral reforms.
+He was appointed the 10th Chief Election Commissioner of India (1990–1996) and became known for his electoral reforms.
 He won the Ramon Magsaysay Award for government service in 1996.
 After retirement as the CEC, he contested the 1997 Indian presidential election.
 He lost to K.R.
 Narayanan after which he unsuccessfully contested 1999 Lok sabha election from Gandhinagar constituency under the Indian National Congress.

 Early life and education

-Seshan was born on 15 May 1933 in a Brahmin family at Thirunellai Village in Palakkad, Kerala.
+Seshan was born on 15 May 1933 in a Tamil Brahmin family at Thirunellai Village in Palakkad, Kerala.
 He was the youngest of six siblings, and his father was a lawyer in a district court.
 He completed his schooling at the Basel Evangelical Mission School, Palakkad, and intermediate at Government Victoria College, Palakkad, where he was a contemporary of E. Sreedharan, who is popularly known as the 'Metro Man of India.'

 Though Seshan and Sreedharan were selected for the Engineering degree at JNTU Kakinada, Seshan decided to join the Madras Christian College, Chennai (MCC).
 He then completed his Bachelor of Science (Hons.) degree in Physics from Madras Christian College and later taught there from 1950 to 1952.
 In 1953, he left the college and cleared the police service examination, but did not join.
 He then cleared the UPSC civil services examination in 1954 and joined the IAS as a trainee of the 1955 Tamil Nadu cadre.